thymeleaf/thymeleaf-docs/docs/tutorials/3.0/thymeleafspring.md

 -----------------------

-The Thymeleaf + Spring integration packages include integration with Spring WebFlow (2.5+).
+The Thymeleaf + Spring integration packages include integration with Spring WebFlow.

+_Note: Spring WebFlow 2.5+ is required when Thymeleaf is used with Spring 5, while only versions older than WebFlow 2.5 are allowed when Thymeleaf is used with earlier versions of Spring._

-WebFlow includes some AJAX capabilities for rendering fragments of the displayed page when specific events (_transitions_) are triggered, and in order to enable Thymeleaf to attend these AJAX requests, we will have to use a different `ViewResolver` implementation, configured like this:
+WebFlow includes some AJAX capabilities for rendering fragments of the displayed page when specific events (_transitions_) are triggered, and in order to enable Thymeleaf to attend these AJAX requests, we will have to use a different `ViewResolver` implementation, configured like this (for Spring WebFlow 2.5+):

 ```java
 @Bean